Keyword Commercial Intent

 As you might expect, these keywords convert like crazy.
 They may not get great search volume, but their sky-high conversion rate makes up for it.

-In other words, they convert well…but not quite as well as Buy Now Keywords.
+In other words, they convert well… but not quite as well as Buy Now Keywords.

-Product Keywords tend to include:
+Product Keywords tend to words and phrases like:

 - Top 10